 Stuxnet (2010): Stuxnet can be considered as a one of the advanced malware which caused a hardware level destruction of a nuclear plant in Iran.
 Stuxnet entered the system via a USB stick and infected all the windows machines, the code used a digital counterfeit certificate which helped to avoid detection.
 Stuxnet traveled the network to check for control line systems which controlled the nuclear centrifuges.
 It exploited a zero-day vulnerability to take control of the centrifuges causing them to rotate at uncontrollable speeds and thus destroying them.

-Wannacry (2017): One of the biggest Ransomware attacks till date which infected systems in more than 100 countries.
+Wannacry (2017): One of the biggest Ransomware attacks till date which infected systems in more than 100 countries (Here's a resource that will navigate you through cyber security attacks).
 Wannacry exploited a SMB vulnerability which was already identified by Microsoft and patched in the month of March 2017.
 Most of the systems were running an older version of the patch and hence got affected.
 The way it was different from other malware is that it spreads in the network without any user intervention and encrypt s the whole system making it unusable unless the ransom is paid.
 It targeted the healthcare industries and spread to other industries as well.
 A killing mechanism was discovered by Marcus Hutchins but the malware was updated and released again bypassing that switch.
 This was a wakeup call for why IT security is important and why we need to have an effective patch management system.